If you’re on a quest to eat “real food,” you’ll soon find that coming up with snack ideas is the trickiest part, especially if you have kids.

 - Frozen grapes or berries

-- Crackers or pretzels with PB or Nutella
+- Crackers or pretzels with peanut butter or Nutella

 This post may contain affiliate links.
 See the disclosure policy for more information.